 Acalculia is a violation of counting and counting operations as a result of damage to various areas of the cerebral cortex.

-Amnesia is a memory disorder in which it is impossible to reproduce the ideas and concepts formed in the past.
+Amnesia is a memory disorder in which it is impossible to reproduce ideas and concepts formed in the past.

-Ankyloglossia is a shortened hyoid ligament.
+Ankyloglossia is a shortened hypoglossal ligament.

 Asphyxia - suffocation of the fetus and newborn - cessation of breathing with continued cardiac activity due to a decrease or loss of excitability of the respiratory center.

-The main forms of aphasia:
+Main forms of aphasia:

-• acoustic-mnestic - impaired auditory-speech memory;
+• acoustic-mnestic – impairment of auditory-verbal memory;

 • afferent motor – kinesthetic and articulatory apraxia;

-Bradilalia is a pathologically slow rate of speech.
+Bradylalia is a pathologically slow rate of speech.

 Hemiplegia is paralysis of the muscles of one half of the body.